workingDog/Gpsd4Scala/readme.md

 # Status

-Gpsd4Scala is still in development, not yet ready for use.
+Gpsd4Scala is still in development, is not yet ready for use.
 No testing has been done, as I do not have a GPS device.